Fortifying the Therapy Relationship when Dealing with Narcissism, Enmeshment, and Other Challenging Patients (T12) -- Virtual & In-Person

 About the Presenters:

-With 25 years post-graduate training and advanced level certifications, Wendy Behary is the founder and director of The Cognitive Therapy Center of New Jersey and co-director (with Dr. Jeffrey Young) of The New Jersey-New York City Schema Therapy Institutes.
+With 25+ years of professional experience and advanced level certifications, Wendy Behary is the founder and director of The Cognitive Therapy Center of New Jersey and The Schema Therapy Institutes of NJ-NYC-DC.
 She has been treating clients, training professionals and supervising psychotherapists for more than 20 years.
-Wendy was on the faculty of the Cognitive Therapy Center and Schema Therapy Institute of New York (until merging in 2012 with the NJ Institute), where she trained and worked with Dr. Jeffrey Young since 1989.
-She is a Founding Fellow and consulting supervisor for The Academy of Cognitive Therapy (Aaron T. Beck Institute).
-Wendy served as the President of the Executive Board of the International Society of Schema Therapy (ISST) from 2010-2014.
+Wendy was on the faculty of the Cognitive Therapy Center and Schema Therapy Institute of New York (until the Institutes merged in 2012), where she trained and worked with Dr. Jeffrey Young since 1989.
+She is a founding fellow and consulting supervisor for The Academy of Cognitive Therapy (Aaron T. Beck’s Institute).
+Wendy served as the President of the Executive Board of the International Society of Schema Therapy (ISST) from 2010-2014 and served as the Training and Certification Coordinator for the ISST Executive Board from 2008-2010.
+She is currently the chair of the Schema Therapy Development Programs Sub-Committee for the ISST.

 International Society of Schema Therapy e.V. is a not-for-profit organization.
 Glossop-Ring 35, DE-61118 Bad Vilbel, Germany